algobulls/algobulls_help_site/docs/broker/kotaksecurities.md

 (5).
 Password: The password given to you by the broker

 (6).
-Access Code: The access code given to you by the broker
+Consumer Key: The consumer key given to you by the broker

 (7).
-Consumer Key: The consumer key given to you by the broker
+Access Token: The access token given to you by the broker

-(8).
-Auth Bearer: The auth bearer code given to you by the broker
+Get your Consumer Key and Access Token from [here](docs/access_token_process.pdf)

 [ ![Kotak](imgs/kotak/kotak_2.png "Click to Enlarge or Ctrl+Click to open in a new Tab") ](imgs/kotak/kotak_2.png)